KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 ### <a id="crt-rsrcs-wrkld-clstr"></a> Create the AVI Gateway API resources on the workload cluster

-Now that AKO is configured to reconcile `GatewayAPI` resources, you need to create a `Gateway` and `GatewayClass` for AVI on your workload cluster.
+Now that AKO is configured to reconcile `GatewayAPI` resources, you must create a `Gateway` and `GatewayClass` for AVI on your workload cluster.

 1. Targeting the workload cluster.